Skip to content

 • Error handling and metadata

-This standardization ensures interoperability across different implementations and identity ecosystems.
+This standardization ensures interoperability across implementations.

 DID methods are the mechanisms that define how DIDs are created, resolved, updated, and deactivated within specific systems.
 Each method has its own approach to storing and retrieving identity information.